-MEMBERSHIP AT NAPSA

-NAPSA welcomes all current and former Adult Protective Service (APS) agencies, institutions, workers, and all supporters-any person or agency with an interest in APS and/or elders and adults with disabilities who are victims of abuse, exploitation and/or neglect.
-For membership questions or concerns, please contact us at www.napsa-now.org/contact.
+MEMBERSHIP AT NAPSA NAPSA welcomes all current and former Adult Protective Service (APS) agencies, institutions, workers, and all supporters-any person or agency with an interest in APS and/or elders and adults with disabilities who are victims of abuse, exploitation and/or neglect.
+More information available at www.napsa-now.org/join.
 Member benefits include: